gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/README.md

 > A particular consequence of this philosophy is to discard the notion of 'ownership'.
 > While ownership is useful concept for certain "security" strategies, to include a concept at the most primitive levels would lead to the exclusion of the construction of certain other classes of truly secure systems.

+Let's now introduce the policy and the mechanism.

 ## Policy
 The policy is a **Claim-Based Access Control** for Subjects and Objects abandoning the hierarchical Role-Based system:

 * Subjects:
   * Have one or multiple _claims_ that declare what the Subject is or is not, defining what _realm(s)_ it can have access to.
+  * Subjects can register to the SSO indipendently and verify their claims by submitting valuable information that vouch for the declared claims;
   * Once the authentication process is performed, Subjects are given an **Access Token**, that _expires_ after a pre-defined and configurable time, for submitting requests for Objects;
-  * Subjects can register to the SSO indipendently and verify their claims by submitting valuable information that vouch for the declared claims;
 * Objects: are defined into a distinct _realm_, grouped by the nature of the resource.

 A MILS system employs a set of properties, commonly acronymed as **NEAT**: